buda-base/github-mail/README.md

 # github-mail
-A service that sends emails to be used by github webhooks
+A simple servlet that sends emails, trigerred by github webhooks